vishalchovatiya/CPP_Templates/PART 1: All about virtual keyword C++: How virtual function works internally?.md

 - When you declare any function virtual, the compiler will transform(augment is the precise word here) some of your code at compile time.
 - Like in our case class `protocol_t` class object will be augmented by a pointer called `vptr` which points to the virtual table.
-- This is nothing but an array of a void pointer which includes offset/address of your virtual function.
+- This is nothing but a pointer(`vptr`) which points to an array of a function pointer which includes offset/address of your virtual function.
 So that it can call your function through that table rather than calling it directly by adding offset to `this` pointer.

 So if you call function `authenticate()` using a pointer of `protocol_t`
 ```